From 28 September 2020, you may be entitled to a Test and Trace Support Payment of £500 if you meet the criteria listed below.

-- have been told to stay at home and self-isolate by NHS Test and Trace, either because they have tested positive for coronavirus or have recently been in close contact with someone who has tested positive; *or those who are the parent or carer of a child who has been asked to self-isolate by the NHS Test, Trace, Protect service (TTP) or their school or childcare provider.
+- Have been told to stay at home and self-isolate by NHS Test and Trace, either because you have tested positive for coronavirus or have recently been in close contact with someone who has tested positive, and from the 16th August are not fully vaccinated;

-- are currently receiving Universal Credit, Working Tax Credit, income-based Employment and Support Allowance, income-based Jobseeker's Allowance, Income Support, Housing Benefit and/or Pension Credit.
+- Are currently receiving, or have recently applied for Universal Credit, Working Tax Credit, income-based Employment and Support Allowance, income-based Jobseeker's Allowance, Income Support, Housing Benefit and/or Pension Credit

 Changes made from the 1st April 2021, mean that if you satisfy all the criteria listed above apart from being entitled to one of the qualifying benefits, you may be able to get a discretionary payment but only if:

 - You have an income of £500.00 or less per week (£26,000 gross per annum)